fsharp/fsharp.github.io/_posts/2014-05-30-fsharp-contributions.md

 ---
 layout: default
-title: Contributing to the F# Langauge and Compiler
+title: Contributing to the F# Language and Compiler
 subtitle: How Your Contributions to the F# Language, Compiler and Core Library Are Delivered Cross-Platform
 ---

-Contributing to the F# Langauge and Compiler
+Contributing to the F# Language and Compiler
 ============================================

 > How Your Contributions to the F# Language, Compiler and Core Library Are Delivered Cross-Platform.

-In this blog, we outline how we, the [F# Open Engineering group][fsg] (a technical working group of [The F# Software Foundation][fsf]) – are collaborating with the [Visual F# Tools][fst] team at Microsoft, Xamarin, Mono and other contributors to F# to help deliver your contributions to the F# Language, Compiler and Library across multiple platforms.
+In this post, we outline how we, the [F# Open Engineering Group][fsg] (a technical working group of [The F# Software Foundation][fsf]) – are collaborating with the [Visual F# Tools][fst] team at Microsoft, Xamarin, Mono and other contributors to F# to help deliver your contributions to the F# Language, Compiler and Library across multiple platforms.
-We encourage you both to contribute all F# open engineering efforts, and to join our group and help us!

 In particular, we want to explain more about:

  1. How you can contribute to the F# Language, Compiler and Core Library
- 2. Why we ask you to contribute via the Visual F# Tools open source repository
+ 2. Why we ask you to contribute via the [Visual F# Tools][fst] open source repository
  3. How your contributions will flow through to other F# tooling worldwide, on many different platforms
  4. How the core engineering changes may be improved in the future